philc/sheetkeys/README.md

 ## Other usability improvements to Google Sheets

 * In Google Sheets, when editing a cell, typing ESC erases all of the changes you've made, and your changes can't be brought back with "Undo".
 This can be infuriating when done accidentally.
-Sheetkeys fixes this.
+SheetKeys fixes this.
 Now ESC will save your changes to the cell, and you can revert them if needed by using Undo.
 * `Ctrl-e` on Mac OS X is a handy system-wide shortcut which moves the cursor to the end of the form field you're currently editing.
 This essential shortcut doesn't work in Google Sheets.
-With Sheetkeys, it does.
+With SheetKeys, it does.
 * Sheets has a useful full screen mode (View > Full screen) which allows many more rows of the spreadsheet to be visible on screen.
 But it has two inconveniences: there is no keyboard shortcut for toggling it, and there's a persistent popup whenever one enters full screen mode.
 SheetKeys adds a shortcut for it, and